Truthful Mechanisms for Competing Submodular Processes: Preliminaries

 \section{Preliminaries}

-We consider a setting in which there is a ground set $U = \{e_1, \dotsc, e_n\}$ of $n$ elements (e.e. nodes in a social network) , and $k$ players.
-An allocation is some $(S_1,\ldots, S_k) \in 2^U \times \cdots \times 2^U$; that is, an assignment of set\footnote{We will assume that $S_1,\ldots, S_k$ are sets, rather than multisets.
-However, we can generalize our influence model to allow an element to be allocated more than once to a given agent as allowed in \cite{GoyalK12}.} $S_i$ to each player $i$.
+We consider a setting in which there is a ground set $U = \{e_1, \dotsc, e_n\}$ of $n$ elements (e.g.\ nodes in a social network), and $k$ players.
+An allocation is some $(S_1,\ldots, S_k) \in 2^U \times \cdots \times 2^U$; that is, an assignment of set\footnote{For notational convenience we will assume that $S_1,\ldots, S_k$ are sets, but our results extend to permit multisets (i.e., where the same element can be awarded multiple times to one agent).
+See Appendix~\ref{sec.models} for further discussion.} $S_i$ to each player $i$.
 For the most part we will follow the convention that these sets should be disjoint, though in general our model does not require disjointness.
 In particular, we consider a setting in which sets need not be disjoint in Section \ref{sec.main}.

 We are given functions $f_i \colon 2^U \times \cdots 2^U \to \reals_{\geq 0}$, denoting the expected values of players $i=1,\ldots,k$, for allocation $(S_1,\ldots,S_k)$.
 We define $f = \sum_{i=1}^k f_i$, so that $f(\mathbf{S})=f(S_i,\mathbf{S_{-i}})$ denotes the total expected welfare of the allocation $(\mathbf{S})=(S_1,\ldots,S_k)=(S_i, \mathbf{S_{-i}})$.